-Featured in: The New York Times, The Guardian, Salon, TechCrunch, Gizmodo, Boing Boing, Lifehacker, Macworld, & others.
+Featured in: The New York Times, The Guardian, Salon, TechCrunch, Gizmodo, Boing Boing, Lifehacker, Macworld, The Daily Dot, & others.

 - Websites do not see your real IP address.

 - ISPs and insecure wireless networks cannot see your browsing.

 - Access .onion websites: anonymous "hidden service" sites only accessible through Tor.

 • Fight online tracking: use a new IP address and clear your cookies/history/cache in one button.